streamingfast/substreams/docs/developers-guide/substreams-sink-files.md

 # `substreams-sink-files` introduction

+### Purpose

+This documentation exists to assist you in understanding and beginning to use the StreamingFast `substreams-sink-files` tool.
+The accompanying Substreams module is provided as a basic example of the elements required for sinking blockchain data into files-based storage solutions.

 ### Overview

 The `substreams-sink-files` tool provides the ability to pipe data extracted from a blockchain to various types of files-based persistence solutions.